 So, you have a layout of how your copy will look; it’s now time to hook potential readers with a killer, magnetic headline.

-The keywords should be included within the headline in order to optimize for SEO, since the headline generally becomes the title tag of the page as well as the H1 tag.
+The keywords should be included within the headline and meta description in order to optimize for SEO, since the headline generally becomes the title tag of the page as well as the H1 tag.
 The H1 tag is still one of the most important elements in on page SEO, and the title tag is the single most important factor.

 The sub headline (which, for you SEO junkies, are usually surrounded in an H2 tag), usually comes after the main headline and before every major section of the copy.
 Each sub headline should contain LSI (related) keywords.
 For a list of LSI terms, use the Google Keyword Tool for keyword research and it’ll suggest a whole slew of related terms.